 So, what is CX exactly?
 Being a CX specialist, I often get asked this question.
 To start, CX is shorthand for Customer Experience.
-My perspective is that CX is everything your customers experience with your brand, company, product, and employees.
+CX is everything your customers experience with your brand, company, product, and employees.
 Including your website, chat, invoices, apps, e-commerce, on-hold music, etc. — every aspect of your business.

 Why is this so significant?

 At its core, CX is what determines whether your organization succeeds or fails.

 With a bad or even subpar CX, it leaves a bad taste in customers’ mouths and it’ll have them looking elsewhere for a better experience.
 Think about healthcare.gov when it first launched.
 It was a disaster — a horrible CX.
 Regardless of the insane cost to build the thing (which customers don’t care about) people couldn’t easily do the one thing it was built to do.
 People were left frustrated, confused, irritated, and downright angry at the entire experience.
 It was so bad there was wall-to-wall coverage on the news for months, further spreading the disdain for the CX.

 “At its core, CX is what determines whether your organization succeeds or fails.”